-Provision for Non Performing Assets, Standard Assets and Unhedged Foreign Currency Exposure are made in compliance with the prudential norms prescribed by Reserve Bank of India.
+Provision for Non-Performing Assets, Standard Assets and Unhedged Foreign Currency Exposure are made in compliance with the prudential norms prescribed by Reserve Bank of India.
 In the case of sub-standard assets, in addition to minimum provision requirement prescribed by RBI, the bank makes additional provision based on best estimate of probable losses.
-Accounts classified as doubtful are provided at 100% till written off.
+Accounts classified as doubtful/loss are provided at 100% till written off.
+Restructured assets are classified and provided for in accordance with the guidelines issued by RBI from time to time.